The Best Places to See Holiday Lights Around Philadelphia

 Comcast Holiday Spectacular / Photograph by M. Fischetti for Visit Philadelphia

 Not quite a light show in the traditional sense, but it’s a “spectacular,” so just go with it!
 Every year, this 15-minute festive musical fills the Comcast Center lobby with holiday songs, aerial footage of Philly, parts of the Philadelphia Ballet’s Nutcracker, and more on one of the world’s largest LED video walls.
 The show opens on Thanksgiving Day at 10 a.m. and runs at the top of every hour through New Year’s Day.
-This year, Comcast is including a sensory-friendly version of the show every day at 2:30 p.m.
+Comcast is also including a sensory-friendly version of the show every day at 2:30 p.m., and a sensory room downstairs on the Concourse level.
+Bonus: Head across to the Comcast Technology Center for a ride in the Sphere: It’s transformed into a special Shrek-themed sleigh ride for the season!

 Miracle on South 13th Street